Planning your own funeral

 As long as you aged 50 or over, you are guaranteed to be accepted for a Simplicity Cremations Prepaid Funeral Plan.

-View our funeral prices page for more information on the funeral plans we offer.
+View our prepaid funeral plans for more information on what each funeral plan provides.

 We’ve listed a few considerations: